 Same subject and object

-The reflexive pronouns are normally used when the subject and the object are the same person.
+Reflexive pronouns are normally used when a subject and an object are the same person.

 - She cut herself chopping the onions.

 - We really enjoyed ourselves at the party.

 - Talking to oneself is not necessarily a sign of madness.

 We can use reflexive pronouns after most prepositions if they refer back to the subject.

 - He should be really proud of himself.

 - With the 3-D printer and this scanner, you can print a small version of yourself.